CHILD CARE CERTIFICATE PROGRAM

 - Identify common hazards throughout the school facility and strategies for maintaining a safe and healthy environment

 - Identify and utilize best practices and strategies for assessing young children’s learning and development

 - Recognize leadership practices that promote efficiency, teamwork, collaboration and effective communication

 - Identify strategies, requirements and best practices for hiring, training, and retaining employees

 - Identify effective communication strategies with employees and families

-- Define and identify key elements of a child care center budget
+- Define and identify key elements for operating a child care center budget

-- Identify effective marketing tools and strategies for child care centers
+- Identify effective marketing tools for child care centers

 - Identify various forms of child advocacy